Hide this website

 When you get a Summons, there is no option to pay the ticket online.
 Either you or someone acting on your behalf must appear in court.
 You can usually have a lawyer or paralegal go to court for you.
 But make sure you ask your lawyer or paralegal if you must also attend.

-If you don’t go to your court date, a trial date will be set.
+If you do not go to your court date, a trial date will be set.
 If you miss your trial date, the court may hold the trial in your absence, called an ex parte trial, or issue a warrant for your arrest.

 You will have 2 options when you go to court.